 Benefits of Women Only Addiction Treatment

-Benefits of a drug rehab for women include:
+Benefits of drug rehab for women include:

 - Safety and security – In traditional treatment, men and women are treated together.
 This can prevent some women from being open and honest about their thoughts and experiences.
-Women who have suffered abuse and trauma at the hands of a man may even leave treatment from the fear of more harm.
+Women who have suffered abuse and trauma at the hands of a man may even leave treatment for the fear of more harm.

-- Therapy-based on the unique issues of women – Women can feel like they are abandoning their family when they enter treatment.
+- Therapy-based on the unique issues of women – Women can feel like they are abandoning their children or family members when they enter treatment.
 They may suffer from self-esteem issues and not feeling good enough.
 Women naturally put themselves on the back burner, so putting their needs first can be very difficult.